NilPointer-Software/bdfd-wiki/src/bdscript/premiumExpireTime.md

 # $premiumExpireTime
 Returns how long until premium expires.

-> 🧙‍♂️ Returns 'expired' if the bot is not premium.
+> 🧙‍♂️ Returns "expired" if the bot is not premium.

-## Usage
+## Syntax
 ```
-$premiumExpireTime[(unix timestamp)]
+$premiumExpireTime[(Unix timestamp)]
 ```

 ### Parameters
-- `unix timestamp` `(Type: Bool || Flag: Optional)`: If "yes" is written, it will return the premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
+- `Unix timestamp` `(Type: Bool || Flag: Optional)`: If "yes" is written, it will return the premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
 Defaults to "no".

 ## Example